royforestano/Supervised_Learning/README.md

 The entire 91392 values for the spectra data for the challenge were given, however, the file was too large to be uploaded here.

 3. **Targets:** FM_Parameter_Table: Consists of Planet Temperature, and log traces concentrations for H2O, CH4, CO2, CO, NH3 (91392,6)

+The test versions of these files consist of 500 instances rather than 91392.